pragma-org/PDRs/PDR-0007-Licensing/README.md

 <!--- To do Christian: Rework that section to describe the types of protection that comes with use cases and licensing (copyleft) (copyright) and illustrate which types of licensing has which pros&cons for each situtation

-Various Open Source Foundations solve this differently.
+Various Open Source Organizations solve this differently.

 - Apache Software Foundation: uses Apache License 2.0 exclusively.
 - Free Software Foundation (FSF): GPL, LPGL, AGPL, FDL.